 In addition to causing significant property damage, mold can produce allergens and irritants that can cause health effects.
-SERVPRO Franchise Professionals understand mold and mold growth and have the training and equipment to remediate the mold in your home or business.
+SERVPRO® understands mold and mold growth, and has the training and equipment to remediate the mold in your home or business.

 Microscopic mold spores exist naturally almost everywhere, indoors and outdoors, so removing all mold from a home or business is impossible.
 Some restoration businesses advertise “mold removal” and even guarantee to remove all mold, which is a fallacy.
 Consider the following mold facts: